-Organisations who provide treatment and support to residents from this area can also apply for a grant; £30,000 was awarded to St Richard's Hospice to assist with the cost of providing specialist nurses to support residents in their own homes, £11,700 to Acorns Children's Hospice as they also supported local children and families during the year.
+Organisations who provide treatment and support to residents from this area can also apply for a grant; £30,000 was awarded to St Richard's Hospice to assist with the cost of providing specialist nurses to support residents in their own homes and £15,000 to Acorns Children's Hospice as they also supported local children and families during the year.
+Other charities including the Grace Kelly Childhood Cancer Trust, Campden Home Nursing, Footsteps Worcestershire and Brain Tumour Support also received grants.